 Success for brands in the future will entail being ruthlessly focused on solving problems for their customers-and those that do will be rewarded with greater loyalty and market share.
-The best brands will do this by taking a proactive approach to problemsolving, seeking and alleviating customer pain points, perhaps By sharing information, brands can make the experience better.

-even solving problems customers didn't even know they had.
+The best brands will achieve this by taking a proactive approach to problem-solving, seeking and alleviating customer pain points, perhaps even solving problems customers didn't even know they had.
+Based on our own research of category-disrupting brands, we see several approaches to building greater usefulness for clients: